-In the financial world generally, a cash ratio of 1:1 is considered good and adequate.
+In the financial world, generally, a cash ratio of 1:1 is considered good and adequate.
 A ratio that equals to 1 means the company has an available cash equivalent to current liabilities.
-Or it has enough cash for making such payment.
+Or it has enough cash to make such payment.
 And that further means the company will not falter in timely payments of its current liabilities.
 Moreover, it indicates that the normal operations are under no such cash flow stress.
 A cash ratio of more than 1 means the company has cash and cash equivalents of an amount greater than the current liabilities.
 This simply means that the company will still have some cash after paying off current liabilities.
-And, a cash ratio of less than one means the company does not have much cash for making payments of current liabilities.
+And a cash ratio of less than one means the company does not have much cash for making payments of current liabilities.
 And that may lead to operational issues and cash flow stress.

 But this does not mean that company will not pay.
 One should check the past records of the company and analyze whether the company has made any default in payments.
-Sometimes the case may be that the credit period of the company for making payment to creditors is a bit longer.
+Sometimes the case may be that the credit period of the company for making payments to creditors is a bit longer.
 In this case, a company would be able to get the credit facilities even if the cash ratio is less than one.

 Assume that the balance sheet of the company reflects cash and cash equivalents of $40,000.
-And, its current liabilities stand at $25,000.
+And its current liabilities stand at $25,000.
 The cash ratio is:

 Cash Ratio = 40,000 / 25,000 = 1.6